 Are there any risks?

 Doctors and imaging facilities have been able to minimize the risks surrounding these procedures to practically nothing.
 Both a CT and PET-CT scan use small amounts of radiation to image the examined area.
 If you are pregnant or could possibly be pregnant, you should let your doctor know.
-There is no medical evidence that the amount of radiation is dangerous for an unborn child, but if there is another safer method to examine, your doctor can relate your options.
+There is no medical evidence that the amount of radiation is dangerous for an unborn child.
+But if there is another safer method to examine, your doctor can help you understand your options.
 Also if you have any implanted devices, artificial body parts or features such as hearing aids or dentures, talk to your doctor about what needs to removed for the procedure.